snokamedia/chform-shortcode/chform-shortcode/README.txt

 == Shortcode Attributes ==
 - **id** (required): The page id from the embed code provided by CanadaHelps.
 - **language** (optional): Specify the language of the donation form.
 Options: "en" for English or "fr" for French.
 If not specified, the plugin will use the user's locale to determine the language.
+- **height** (optional): This attribute allows you to set the height of the CanadaHelps donation form iframe.
+The default value is "1884px".
+You can specify a numeric value with a "px", "em", "rem", or "%" suffix.
+Example: [chform height="775px"]

+### Example

+To specify the French form with an iframe height of 775px, you would use the following attributes:

+[chform id=12345 language=fr height=775px]

 == URL Parameters ==
 You can use the following URL parameters to customize the donation form: